 "The great data breach standing circuit split" by Amanda R. Lawrence and Michael A. Rome (Law360)

-Law360Amanda R. Lawrence, Antonio J. Reynolds, Michael A. Rome
+Law360Amanda R. Lawrence, Michael A. Rome

 Data breaches are back in the news in a big way.
 Over the past several weeks alone, prominent hotel chains, online platforms and retailers announced significant data breaches.
 Unsurprisingly, in the aftermath of these disclosures, consumers filed class actions alleging that the data breaches resulted from a failure to maintain reasonable security procedures.